This post may contain affiliate links. Please read our disclosure policy.

 - Serve over ice cream if desired.

 - Microwave and serve.
+Or you can serve leftover cold!

 - Note, the cooked pie strips don’t carry over to the next day well, they get stale quickly.
 Use sugar cookies or graham crackers for serving leftovers.
-(Or put on ice cream).

-Slow Cooker Caramel Apple Pie Dip
+Apple Pie Dip Recipe

-- 5 cups peeled and diced apples (about 5 apples)
+- 5 cups peeled and diced apples, (about 5 apples)

 - 12.25 oz. jar caramel sauce (I use Smucker’s glass jar ice cream topping, regular or salted caramel)